As of writing this, it’s been two days after the 25th of December, and by now, everyone has unwrapped their gifts and enjoying them.

 He came to visit me at the city church where I worked.
 We had a brief conversation, and since I was about to leave and visit a church member, I asked him to come with me.

 We took the jeepney (public transportation in the Philippines) and went to the Iloilo City jail to visit a church member, a mother who was detained for a minor fight with neighbours.
-Since I was the resident pastor, I took the pleasure of asking him to pray and minister with the church member.
+Since I was the resident pastor, I enjoyed asking him to pray and minister to the jailed church member.

-So, in his “silent year”, the last year of his life, I never had the chance to have our usual conversation.
-I missed the arguments.
-I missed the challenges he would give us.
-I missed his wisdom, encouragement, and advice.
+So, in his “silent year,” the last year of his life, I never had the chance to have our usual conversation.
+I missed the arguments, the challenges he would give us, and his wisdom, encouragement, and advice.
 These sad thoughts made me wonder but never drove me to tears.

-One early morning in November 2004, eleven months after his death, I woke up with a dream, a very clear dream of our Dad.
+One early morning in November 2004, eleven months after his death, I woke up with a dream, an apparent dream of our Dad.
 In that dream, I was helping him do his walking exercise across parallel bars.

-While assisting him closely behind, ready to catch him if he fell, I heard him saying, “a thrill of hope” repeatedly.
+While assisting him closely behind, ready to catch him if he fell, I heard him repeatedly say, “A thrill of hope.”

 I went to the kitchen to drink a glass of water, and since it was around 3:00 AM, I went back to sleep.

 Then, I dreamed the same dream again.
-He was saying, “a thrill of hope” over and over again.
-I woke up.
-I remained in bed, wondering what the dream was about and the meaning of “a thrill of hope.”
+He repeatedly said, ” A thrill of hope.”
+I woke up but remained in bed, wondering what the dream was about and what “a thrill of hope” meant.

 As I lay motionless, I heard faintly from a distance the song “O Holy Night” being played on the radio.
 If you don’t know it, radio stations in the Philippines would start playing Christmas songs as early as September, especially in the early mornings.